 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 6482.

 Apparent size of NGC 6482The following table reports NGC 6482 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 6482 is a visual representation of it.

 The image below is a photograph of NGC 6482 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6482 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6482 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6482 - Elliptical Galaxy in Hercules is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6482 - Elliptical Galaxy in Hercules in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 6482

 Celestial coordinates for the J2000 equinox of NGC 6482 are provided in the following table: